Smoke Testing Vs Sanity Testing: Difference with Examples

 Common Challenges and How to Overcome Them

-Even with solid smoke and sanity testing processes, you’ll inevitably hit some bumps along the way.
+Three problems consistently undermine smoke and sanity testing in practice, and all three are preventable once you know what to look for.
 The biggest culprits are the flaky automated tests that pass today and fail tomorrow, environments that don’t quite match production, and test suites that slowly bloat into mini-regression runs.

 Remember: your smoke tests should never take longer than 10 minutes to run.
 If they do, you’ve probably snuck in too many scenarios.
 Keep a simple rule—if the build breaks and this test wouldn’t catch it within the first user interaction, toss it out.